 Think of the VPL as a home elevator system without sliding doors.
 VPLs also make a viable option for someone who uses a mobility scooter.
-They come with safety and weatherproofing features like their Stairlifts cousins.
+They come with safety and weatherproofing features like their stairlift cousins.

 Is Installation a Good DIY Project?

-Whether you’re installing a lift in your home or you’re helping a loved one, you may wonder whether the installation is a project suitable for DIY enthusiasts.
+Whether you’re installing a lift in your own home or you’re helping a loved one, you may wonder whether the installation is a project suitable for DIY enthusiasts.
 It’s an excellent question to ask before you commit.

 It’s best to work with your dealer to arrange for a qualified professional installation.

-How to Choose an Outdoor Stairlifts
+How to Choose an Outdoor Stairlift

 Before you make a buying decision, it’s a good idea to think about the different features and how they will best help you manage your mobility challenges.
 Here are a few things to consider: